mmonajem/pyoxcart/docs/CALIBRATION.md

 In addition to the core functionalities mentioned above, the calibration module of PyCCAPT offers various advanced features and capabilities.
 For detailed information on these features, consult the PyCCAPT documentation.

-## Documentation

-For comprehensive documentation, including detailed instructions, usage examples, and additional features, please refer to the official PyCCAPT documentation.
-You can access the documentation either locally or online.

-- Local Documentation (within your PyCCAPT installation)
-- Online Documentation (URL to your online documentation)

 For specific usage examples and code snippets, explore the Jupyter notebooks provided in the `tutorials` [directory](tutorials/jupyter_files) of the PyCCAPT package.